bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_Advanced1.png

 1. **VM host name** - This is a hostname for the machine.
 It will be shown only in the Virtual Machine tab of the VM details sidebar.
 The field is optional.
-You can enter any name you wish but it should start with a Latin letter, contain figures, Latin letters and  ‘-’ (up to 63 symbols) and be unique within the domain.
+You can enter any name you wish but it should start with a Latin letter, contain figures, Latin letters and  ‘-’ (up to 63 symbols) and be unique within the zone.
 If the field is left empty, the system auto-generates a name in the following form: ``vm-<UID>``.
 2. **Group** - Select a group from the drop-down list.
 Or create a new group by typing its name right in the field.
 The group will be saved to the machine `tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_.
 3. **Affinity group** - Select an affinity group in the list or create a new group filling in the form.
 By clicking "SELECT" in the block you open a form with the list of existing groups and a creation block above the list.